shivannis/xandr-docs-public/xandr-docs/articles/curate/content-category-targeting.md

 There are two types of content categories:

-- **Universal:** Universal categories are defined by Xandr.
-When Xandr reviews inventory, we apply these categories based on the inventory's content.
+- **Universal:** Universal categories are defined by Microsoft Advertising.
+When Microsoft Advertising reviews inventory, we apply these categories based on the inventory's content.
 For example, a car dealership placement group would be assigned to the "Autos & Vehicles" category.
 Sellers can apply universal categories when self-reviewing inventory as well.
 - **Custom:** Custom categories are defined by sellers.
 Sellers create these and apply them to slices of their inventory to package their inventory for specific buyers to target.

 This page explains how to target each type of content category.